open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 Layers are constructed via the `LayerFactory`.
 You can access the layer factory from within a `MapConfigProvider` or inject it via `"map.LayerFactory"`.

+The [Map configuration](#map-configuration) takes three separate lists of layers:

+- `baseLayers`: A base layer is always displayed beneath all other layers; only one base layer can be visible at once
+- `layers`: all operational layer; layers will be displayed in their listed order
+- `topmostLayers`: operational layers that are always displayed above all other layers (e.g. a highlight layer); multiple topmost layers will be displayed in their listed order

 Example: Create a layer using the layer factory.